teome/kubernetes-the-hard-way/README.md

 By default, GCP sets different local FQDN that include the zone/region and project, so we have to set this appropriately.

+There are two ways to deal with this.

+1. Keep the use of `<hostname>.kubernetes.local` throughout.
+This is simplest.
+To do so, make sure to set the `/etc/hosts` file appropriately.
+This domain won't work in the GCP infrastructure or their commands without manually adding and modifying DNS for the VPC.
+This is an option but not even needed here becuase all the work is done within the VPC from jumpbox and server.
+2. Change all references to use the subnet domain and DNS automatically appied to GCP VPC subnets.
+This of the form `<hostname>.<zone>.<region>.<project>.internal` e.g. `server.us-central1-f.c.k8s-from-scratch-0-422016.internal`.

+Option `1` is simple enough to need no more instructions.

+### Option 2

 Use the command, replacing the `--server=...` appropriately with the FQDN for the `server` instance.
 Get this using `ssh -n server hostname --fqdn` or on the box directly.
 This has to be done for all following commands that do the same, or just set an env variable to use in all subsequent commands.